;

 • permitted by the regulator or an Inspector.

-Regulations can also exclude particular sites from the requirement to preserve sites in particular circumstances (note: there are none at present).
+Regulations can also exclude particular sites from this requirement in particular circumstances.
+(Note: There are none at present.)

 What should the PCBU do?

-To ensure that the site is not disturbed:
+To make sure that the site is not disturbed:

 • the work set-up should not be changed